 Depending on the difficulty of some climbing route in peak, guide and assistant guide will secure the route using the necessary technical gear, like fixing the rope and assisting the whole group (4-6 persons) all the way to the top and back

-The Guide will try to ensure that the trekking runs according to the foreseen plan to the benefit of all the participants, but we thank you for being prepared to some flexibility and comprehension if so required.
+The Guide will try to ensure that the trekking and climbing run according to the foreseen plan to the benefit of all the participants, but we thank you for being prepared to some flexibility and comprehension if so required.

-Please check the degrees of difficulty while choosing a trekking trip with WILD YAK EXPEDITIONS.
+Please check the degrees of difficulty while choosing a trekking/peak climbing Trip with WILD YAK EXPEDITIONS.
 The majority of the itineraries proposed in our trekking programs are in remote areas of the Himalaya and at high altitude, mostly higher than the Alps.
 A good physical condition is necessary to appreciate the whole richness of this adventure.

-Our Guide: is a professional mountaineering guide with experience in conducting in high altitude around the Himalaya, including first aid training and in-depth knowledge of the local flora, fauna and general environment preservation.
+Our Sherpa Guide: is a professional mountaineering guide with experience in conducting in high altitude around the Himalaya, including first aid training and in-depth knowledge of the local flora, fauna and general environment preservation.
 He will help as the interpreter with the local population.
 He is ensuring your safety and is ensuring that everything is running accordingly to the program.
+Our Sherpa Guide together with the assistant guide will secure the necessary technical parts of the peak for climbing and support the group while climbing.
 He plays a vital role in taking care of the participants' needs, supervising the staff and assuring the safety requirements and leading the members all the way through the trekking and during the climbing period, providing you with interesting information about the mountains, the culture, and traditions of this part of Nepal.
 He also makes sure that the rubbish properly managed, and the route is kept clean throughout the whole Trip.
 Though WILD YAK EXPEDITIONS is in charge of the booking of the majority of the lodges, it is the Guide responsibility to ensure that the lodges are convenient and the food of good quality.
 WILD YAK EXPEDITIONS will frequently be informed about the progression of the group during the trekking/climbing experience.
-Guide and assistant guide will secure the necessary technical parts of the peak for climbing and support the group while climbing.

-Climbing Sherpa (assistant guide): Our assistant guide also has a government license but must work as an assistant guide during some time to become a company approved Guide.
-He assists the Guide with all the essential duties, ensuring the safety and checking that the performance of the group runs smoothly.
-Accompanying and supporting the guide during climbing of peak.
-He is equipped with an emergency first aid kit and walks along with the clients to monitor the group.
+Our Climbing Sherpa (assistant guide): Our assistant guide also has a government license but must work as an assistant guide during some time to become a company approved Guide.
+He assists our Sherpa Guide with all the essential duties, ensuring the safety and checking that the performance of the group runs smoothly, as well during the trekking than during the climbing.

 WILD YAK EXPEDITIONS is very concerned about the porters.
 We support and respect the porters' rights and have high standards to make sure that they treated well.
 We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses and medical insurances.